kairosdb/metrics4j/README.md

 files that contain the component (collector, sink, etc).
 These jars are loaded in a separate class loader and isolated to prevent conflicts.

+#### Configuration Parameters

+For any attribute or element value you can insert a parameter surrounded by ${ } that will be replaced by either a properties value or an environment value.

 ### Sources
 The purpose of sources is to associate a sink/collector/formatter/trigger with the various sources of metrics throughout the application.